 Streets Alive Yarra estimates that the budget required to deliver effective networks of safe travel infrastructure is $10 million per year over 10 years.
 This is equivalent to spending $102 per year for each of Yarra’s ~ 98,000 residents, and is an order of magnitude higher than what we are spending now.
 Independent justification for a budget of $10 million per year can be collated by tasking Council Officers to cost the implementation of an Integrated Transport Plan by 2030.

 Sourcing $10m per year

 The City of Yarra has a budget of over $200 million per year, and raises $30 million each year from our streets, so a budget of $10 million per year for safe & active transport is realistic.
 If extra revenue is required, then various options are available now.
-For example, if a new class of ‘Flexible Parking Permit’ was created and 1,000 units were sold for $3,400 each (the same price as in the City of Moreland) then Yarra would raise an extra $10m per year.
+For example, if a new class of ‘User Pays Parking Permit’ was created and 3,000 units were sold for $3,400 each (the same price as in the City of Moreland) then Yarra would raise an extra $10 million per year.

 The truth about a city’s aspirations isn’t found in its vision.
 It’s found in its budget.
-Yarra should acknowledge its obligations; and execute on those obligations by allocating an annual budget of $10m for active transport and local area place making.
+Yarra should acknowledge its obligations; and execute on those obligations by allocating an annual budget of $10 million for active transport and local area place making.